Imagine your San Francisco Giants playing in a concrete, domed monster.

 And that was what your San Francisco Giants would have called home.
 Take a look at the difference...

 I usually like to back up my opinions with facts and statistics, but in this case, a picture is worth 1,000 words.

 Which ballpark is better?

 Here are your numbers that should suffice.

 10,000 luke-warm fans in a domed monster versus 42,000 passionate, rabid fans where it is always "magic inside."
 I think baseball would rather have the latter.

 In some cases, the free market economy just doesn't work.

 Fans probably would much rather see a splash home run than, well, nothing.

-Thank you Bud and Judge Holmes for giving us the jewel on San Francisco Bay.
+Thank you Bud and Judge Holmes for helping to give us the jewel on San Francisco Bay.

 Follow me on Twitter @vintalkingiants